What do I do with items that are not a fit for Case Antiques auctions?

 How can I find the right price to ask for my item(s)?

-A few of the free databases that are available to look up the current market prices include:
+A few of the free databases that are available to look up current market prices include:

-Free to sign up and use for sold pricing lookup.
+Free to sign up and use to look up selling prices of items in online Ebay auctions.
 This is typically a good venue for a variety of collectible items and decorative arts but not as reliable for investment quality antiques and fine art.
 To use it for sold price lookup – signup, login, search for an item, and on the left dialogue bar scroll down to the “Show Only” section and choose “Sold Items.”

 Free to use for pricing lookup.
-This site is dedicated to books, pop art, and some collectibles and is a vast resource of prices.
+This site is dedicated to mostly books and paper items.
 They maintain some sold history, but general searches will yield items currently for sale and the retail price.
 To use it for price lookup – go to the site and search for an item.
+You can use various filters to sort the data.

 Free to use for sold pricing lookup.
 This site is dedicated to stamps.
 To use it for price lookup – go to the site and search for a stamp by year range they provide and then look for the stamp by image and they will have valuation information if it is in their database.